-- The current situation may have similarities to the scenarios of the EIOPA stress tests in recent years which has enhanced and strengthened the supervisory frameworks and the response of the industry to stress scenarios.
+The outbreak in 2020 displayed some similarities to the scenarios of the EIOPA stress tests in recent years which has enhanced and strengthened the supervisory frameworks and the response of the industry to stress scenarios.
 However, EFRAG notes that this work focussed on investment behaviour rather than accounting.
-The DEA also considers the interaction between IFRS 17 and IFRS 9 as well as the impacts on financial stability elsewhere in this appendix. - 517 However, the specificities of the situation merit to be considered against the backdrop of significant uncertainty as to the duration and extent of the crisis and its ongoing impacts.
+The FEA also considers the interaction between IFRS 17 and IFRS 9 as well as the impacts on financial stability elsewhere in this appendix.